Reading v QPR: How to watch the Championship on Boxing Day

 Studying host QPR in a televised Championship conflict on Boxing Day.

-HEARALPUBLICIST has rounded up every part you might want to find out about the right way to watch the Studying v QPR sport on TV and on-line.
+HEARALPUBLICIST has rounded up every part that you must find out about the way to watch the Studying v QPR recreation on TV and on-line.

-- Get a NOW TV Sky Sports activities Month Move simply £20 a month for two months – normally £33.99
+- Get a NOW TV Sky Sports activities Month Cross simply £20 a month for two months – normally £33.99

 What time is Studying v QPR?